yuvaliacob/yuvaliacob/README.md

 # Hello visitor!
 Welcome to my page.

+Hi, I'm Yuval.
+I worked in the Internet and software industry for most of my career, starting at the age of 18, working in different positions and fields.
+Somewhere in the middle there I had a few years where I did several odd jobs working in bars, night clubs and even air planes before coming back to software.
+Sitting in a fancy office is quite comfortable, but dancing around all night and getting paid for it had it's charm.
+Clouds are really cool too.

 <!--
 **yuvaliacob/yuvaliacob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.